MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/latam-bra-calculate-taxes.md

 [!include [banner](../includes/banner.md)]

 Dynamics 365 Finance calculates Brazilian taxes based on the tax type that you specify for the sales tax code.
-You can set up and calculate sales taxes on sales, purchases, transfers between fiscal establishments, delivery of items to a third party, or receipt of items from a third party.
+You can set up and calculate sales taxes for:

+   - Sales
+   - Purchases
+   - Transfers between fiscal establishments
+   - Delivery of items to a third party
+   - Receipt of items from a third party

-You can set up taxation codes for Imposto sobre Circulação de Mercadorias e Serviços (ICMS), Imposto sobre Produtos Industrializados (IPI), Program de Integracao Social (PIS), and Contribuição para Financiamento da Seguridade Social (COFINS) taxes.
+You can set up taxation codes for the following taxes:

+   - Imposto sobre Circulação de Mercadorias e Serviços (ICMS)
+   - Imposto sobre Produtos Industrializados (IPI)
+   - Program de Integracao Social (PIS)
+   - Contribuição para Financiamento da Seguridade Social (COFINS)

 The taxation codes are used for fiscal reporting and generating federal electronic fiscal documents (NF-e).
-You can also set up taxation codes for other tax types.
+You can set up taxation codes for other tax types.
 When you set up a taxation code for a tax type, you assign a fiscal value to indicate the type of treatment that applies to taxes, such as taxable, not taxable or exempt, or taxable without credit.
-When a taxation code is not set up for a tax type, you can set up the fiscal value by selecting the **Without tax credit** and **Exempt** options on the **Sales tax groups** and **Item sales tax groups** pages.
+When a taxation code isn't set up for a tax type, set up the fiscal value by selecting the **Without tax credit** and **Exempt** options on the **Sales tax groups** and **Item sales tax groups** pages.
 Sales taxes are calculated and saved on the **Posted sales tax** page.
-You can specify a default taxation code for the sales tax code in the **Taxation code** field on the **Sales tax codes** page.
-You can also specify the taxation code for a sales tax code when you attach the sales tax code to the following:
+Specify a default taxation code for the sales tax code in the **Taxation code** field on the **Sales tax codes** page.
+You can also specify the taxation code for a sales tax code when you attach the sales tax code to:
--   A sales tax group and the sales tax code is exempt.
+-   A sales tax group with an exempt sales tax code
--   An item sales tax group.
+-   An item sales tax group

-When you create and post tax transactions from sales orders, purchase orders, free text invoices, or project invoice proposals, the taxes are calculated based on either the fiscal value of taxation codes that are selected in the **Fiscal value** field on the **Taxation code** page, or the fiscal value that is determined based on the **Without tax credit** and **Exempt** options on the **Sales tax groups** and **Item sales tax groups** pages.
+When you create and post tax transactions from sales orders, purchase orders, free text invoices, or project invoice proposals, the taxes are calculated based on one of the following fiscal values:

+   - The fiscal value of taxation codes that are selected in the **Fiscal value** field on the **Taxation code** page
+   - The fiscal value that is determined based on the **Without tax credit** and **Exempt** options on the **Sales tax groups** and **Item sales tax groups** pages.

 The tax base and tax amount are displayed on the **Posted sales tax** and **Temporary sales tax transactions** pages, as follows:

--   For transactions with taxation codes that have a **1. with credit/debit fiscal** value, or item sales tax groups for which the **Without tax** **credit** option is not selected, the amount that the sales tax is calculated for is equal to the taxable base amount.
+   - For transactions with taxation codes that have a **1. with credit/debit fiscal** value, or item sales tax groups for which the **Without tax** **credit** option isn't selected, the amount that the sales tax is calculated for is equal to the taxable base amount.
 Sales tax is calculated according to the tax rate and is updated in the **Actual sales tax amount** field.
    - For transactions with taxation codes that have a **2. without credit/debit** **(exempt or not taxable)** fiscal value, or sales tax groups or item sales tax groups for which the **Exempt** option is selected, the exempt base amount is equal to the transaction value, and no tax amount is calculated.
    - For transactions with taxation codes that have a **3. without credit/debit (other) fiscal** value, or item sales tax groups for which the **Without tax credit** option is selected, the other base amount is equal to the transaction value.
 The sales tax amount is calculated according to the tax rate and is updated in the **Other tax amount** field.

 ## Brazilian tax types
-The following  of tax types are available in the sales tax code configuration.
+The following tax types are available in the sales tax code configuration.
 -   IPI – Imposto sobre Produtos Industrializados (IPI)
 -   PIS – Program de Integracao Social (PIS)
 -   ICMS – Imposto sobre Circulação de Mercadorias e Serviços (ICMS)